Diagnosing young-onset dementia

 Getting an accurate and timely diagnosis of dementia is important.
 However, for younger people it can often take much longer.
 There can be specific reasons for this, including:

-- Young-onset dementia is relatively rare and health professionals may not have much experience of associating the symptoms in a younger person.
+• Young-onset dementia is less common and health professionals may not have much experience of seeing the symptoms in a younger person.

-- Early symptoms can be hard to recognise or not obvious.
-They might be put down to other factors such as stress, difficulties with relationships or work, or the menopause.
+• Early symptoms can be hard to recognise or not obvious.
+They might be put down to much more common causes such as stress, difficulties with relationships or work, or the menopause.

-- This may be because early symptoms are less likely to be memory loss, and are more likely to be changes in behaviour, language, vision or personality.
+• Younger people are less likely to be memory loss, and are more likely to experience changes in language, vision, behaviour or personality.

 The assessment process

-In some areas there are specialist services for diagnosing younger people with dementia.
-They can help to make sure the person gets the information and support they need as a younger person.
-However, these services are only available in some areas.
+Some areas have specialist services for diagnosing younger people with dementia.
 The GP should refer a person to this service if it is available locally.

 The assessment process often includes:

-The process might include a lumbar puncture, to collect and analyse fluid
+The process might sometimes include a lumbar puncture, to collect and analyse fluid around the spine.

 Why do I need a diagnosis?